Irish Boundary Commission: Intergovernmental agreement (November–December 1925)

 The press leak effectively ended the commission's work.
 After McNeill's resignation Fisher and Feetham, the remaining commissioners, continued their work without MacNeill.
 As the publication of the commission's award would have an immediate legal effect, the Free State government quickly entered into talks with the British and Northern Ireland governments.
 In late November members of the Irish government visited London and Chequers; their view was that Article 12 was only intended to award areas within the six counties of Northern Ireland to the Free State, whereas the British insisted that the entire 1920 boundary was adjustable in either direction.

 Cosgrave emphasised that his government might fall but, after receiving a memo from Joe Brennan, a senior civil servant, he arrived at the idea of a larger solution which would include interstate financial matters.
 On 2 December Cosgrave summed up his attitude on the debacle to the British Cabinet.

-Under the terms of Article 5 of the 1921 Anglo-Irish Treaty, the Irish Free State had agreed to pay its share of the Imperial debt (the British claim was £157 millions):
+Under the terms of Article 5 of the 1921 Anglo-Irish Treaty, the Irish Free State had agreed to pay its share of the Imperial debt (the British claim was £157 million):

 This had not been paid by 1925, in part due to the heavy costs incurred in and after the Irish Civil War of 1922–23.
 The main essence of the intergovernmental agreement was that the 1920 boundary would stay as it was, and, in return, the UK would not demand payment of the amount agreed under the treaty.
 Since 1925 this payment was never made, nor demanded.
-The Free State was however to pay costs associated with the Irish War of Independence, dubbed 'malicious damage' by the British government.
+The Free State was, however, to pay claims associated with property damage during the Irish War of Independence.

 The Irish historian Diarmaid Ferriter (2004) has suggested a more complex tradeoff; the debt obligation was removed from the Free State along with non-publication of the report, in return for the Free State dropping its claim to rule some Catholic/nationalist areas of Northern Ireland.
 Each side could then blame the other side for the outcome.
 W. T. Cosgrave admitted that the security of the Catholic minority depended on the goodwill of their neighbours.
 The economist John Fitzgerald (2017) argued that writing off the share of the UK debt in one transaction removed an unwelcome and burdensome obligation for the Free State, thereby enhancing Irish independence; Irish debt-to-GNP fell from 90% to 10%.

 The final agreement between the Irish Free State, Northern Ireland, and the United Kingdom was signed on 3 December 1925.
 Later that day the agreement was read out by Prime Minister Stanley Baldwin in the House of Commons.
 The agreement was enacted by the "Ireland (Confirmation of Agreement) Act" that was passed unanimously by the British parliament on 8–9 December.
-Effectively the agreement was concluded by the three governments, and the Commission then rubber-stamped it, so the publication, or not, of the commission's report became an irrelevance.
+Effectively the agreement was concluded by the three governments, and the commission then rubber-stamped it, so the publication, or not, of the commission's report became an irrelevance.
 The agreement was then formally registered with the League of Nations on 8 February 1926.